 Living in the here and now is a whole different topic.
 Get as much out of life as you can, each and every day.
 Work to live, don’t live to work.
 You’ll only realize the difference when something dramatic happens to you, and I believe the sooner you learn it, the better off you’ll be.
 However, when it comes to finances, keep your house in order and live each day to the fullest, but invest as if you will never die.
 Wrap your mind around the concept of “what could be”, “when you execute on”…

 I mean, you could literally die tomorrow.
-Two weeks ago I brought my kid to school – by bike, and on the way back I was crossing a green light for cyclists and pedestrians and some guy in a car literally stopped last-minute, roughly 2 meters in front of me because he was staring at his phone.
-I had a flash and after that flicked him off like there was no tomorrow.
-He was panicking, but I eventually just rode off, because…so the point of investing is to ensure you have a continual flow of cash forever and ever.
+A few months, in Düsseldorf, I brought my kid to school – by bike, and on the way back I was crossing a green light for cyclists and pedestrians and some guy in a car literally stopped last-minute, roughly 2 meters in front of me, because he was staring at his phone.
+I had a sudden “flash” and after that flicked him off like there was no tomorrow.
+Yeah, I was pissed.
+He was panicking, but I just rode off, because…so the point of investing is to ensure you have a continual flow of cash forever and ever.
 That sounds dramatic and unachievable, but just sit down and do some basic math.
 You’ll be surprised at what putting aside a little bit of money can do in the long run, especially when it comes to the next generation.

 Your well-being is no one else’s responsibility